 In the spirit of the film, Little Women photographer Wilson Webb is using an old technique to create new cast photos.
 The photos he has taken look as if they were plucked straight out of the era in which the film takes place.

-They style of photography used by Webb is called the collodion process which is how photos were developed during a period of the 1800s.
+The style of photography used by Webb is called the collodion process, which is how photos were developed during a period of the 1800s.
 Webb photographed portraits of Emma Watson (Meg), Saoirse Ronan (Jo), Florence Pugh (Amy), Eliza Scanlen (Beth), Laura Dern (Marmee), Bob Odenkirk (Father March), Timothée Chalamet (Laurie), Louis Garrel (Friedrich Bhaer), and James Norton (John Brooke).

-The collodion process is a much slower and more meticulous process of capturing and developing a photo than that of a modern day camera.
-The process involves focusing the camera, 10-20 seconds of “setting up the plate to be exposed” when the subject must sit completely still to produce a clear image, and a 25,000 Watt-seconds of flash.
+The collodion process is a much slower and more meticulous process of capturing and developing a photo than that of a modern-day camera.
+The process involves focusing the camera, 10–20 seconds of setting up the plate to be exposed when the subject must sit completely still to produce a clear image, and a 25,000-watt-second flash.
 The result, however, is completely worth the extra effort.
 Check out the stunning images below.